quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 If we perform those six data pre-processing steps if would be able to convert the feature vectors and store the information to 8 qubits.
 Those 8 qubits will later be used for QCNN classification.

+# Thursday, July 24th, 2025

+## Discover
+Researched on the coding steps of the finalized pre-processing pipeline of the EMBER dataset.
+The coding steps will represent the entire preprocessing pipeline of it.

+## Investigate
+The coding steps include six sections of data pre-processing stage.
+Each section have to be executed properly to get the 8 qubits which will used in QCNN classification.

+## Ponder
+If we perform these 6 sections of coding steps to EMBER dataset’s feature vectors then we will be to get the qubits which we require for the QCNN architecture.
+We may perform a sanity visualization of pca30 reduction, if we need to verify the reduction process.